siriobalmelli/notagit/README.md

 ## TODO

-- migrate gsb to `getopt` for friendlier interface
+- migrate gsb to `getopt` for friendlier interface; auto-completion
 - Show '-w' flag on `gsb.sh auth ls`
 - Quotas on .git repos (to stop users from crashing server)
 - Possible to have a dedicated directory for .git temp files when read-only users are pulling?
 - Pen testing
+- gitsync: sync ALL branches of remote repo (aka: backup)